Various location in the Town Belt,

 - Departure time:

-We have partnered with the Rotary Club of Wellington to plant a Forest at the Heart of Wellington.
-This ambitious project involves volunteers from schools, communities, and corporations in the planting of 65,000 native trees in the central Wellington Town Belt on Mount Victoria.
+We have partnered with the Rotary Club of Wellington to grow a Forest at the Heart of Wellington.
 The aim of this project is to create a greener and healthier environment within the city and to showcase how humans and nature can thrive in the same place.
-To complete a project of this magnitude, help is needed to prepare the site for the upcoming planting season (May-August).
-Some tasks will include releasing young plants from weeds, mulching, seed collecting, and predator control (rats and mice).
+We have planted 65,000 native trees in the Wellington town belt, this ambitious project involved volunteers from schools, communities, and corporations in the maintenance of these tree babies.
+Help is needed releasing young trees on previously-planted sites from weeds, mulching, seed collecting, and pest control (rats and mice).

 Join this project